ember-learn/ember-blog/source/2020-08-25-accessibility-working-group-update.md

 ## Ongoing Work

-At the final strike team meeting, we decided to continue the accessibility work in Ember and became the Ember A11y Working Group.
-We coordinate in the #dev-ember-a11y channel on [Ember's Discord server](https://discord.gg/emberjs), and meet as needed.
+At the final Strike Team meeting, we decided to continue the accessibility work in Ember and became the Ember A11y Working Group.
+We coordinate in the #dev-ember-a11y channel on [Ember's Discord server](https://discord.gg/emberjs) and meet as needed.
 Anyone who is interested is welcome to join in!

 Work is also underway to upscale the addons in the [Ember-A11y GitHub org](https://github.com/ember-a11y)!
 We are also continuing to add first-class accessibility support to ember-template-lint; coming soon is support for users to be able to [specifically only run the accessibility-related linting rules](https://github.com/ember-template-lint/ember-template-lint/pull/1443) on a codebase.